AhmadBaraWirayudha/HVAC-Load-Equipment-Selector/README.md

 ## Project Goal

-The goal is not only to calculate loads, but also to create a reusable HVAC engineering workflow that can be used for:
+The goal is not only to calculate loads, but to build a reusable HVAC engineering workflow that can support:

 - concept design,
 - preliminary sizing,